 - Use them in baked goods like a tasty plum tart or German plum dumplings.
 If you are using frozen plums to make jams or cook into a pie, there is no need to defrost the plums first, just start cooking with the frozen plums.

 - Freezing plums allows you to set them aside and turn them into jam or chutney when the weather has cooled down and you have time to mind the bubbling pot.

 - Use pieces or wedges of frozen plum as "ice cubes" in iced tea, lemonade, a cocktail, or any other drink that could use a hit of plummy sweetness.

 - Pop wedges of frozen plums in a blender to make smoothies.

 How Long Do Frozen Plums Last?

-Frozen plums will keep about 6 months in a freezer attached to a fridge, and up to a year in a stand-alone freezer.
+Frozen plums will keep for about 6 months in a freezer attached to a refrigerator and up to a year in a stand-alone freezer.
 More time will start to degrade the quality of the plums, but isn't necessarily dangerous.
-If you find some plums that have been in there a bit longer than is ideal, turn them into jam (the texture doesn't matter!).
+If you find some plums that have been in there a bit longer, turn them into jam since the texture of the fruit doesn't matter.